LakeYS/Discord-Trivia-Bot/README.md

 - Dynamic scoring and statistics for each player (weekly and overall stats, etc.)
 - Polls where players can vote to play a category
 - Token usage to prevent duplicate questions
-- Custom questions and categories set by server administrators.
+- Custom questions and categories, configurable by server administrators.

 # Commands
 - `trivia start`  - Not implemented.
 The command to start a trivia game.